 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-We proposed no audit adjustments that could, in our judgment, either individually or in the aggregate, have a significant effect on the Company's financial reporting process.
+Management has corrected all such misstatements.
+In addition, the misstatement detected as a result of audit procedures and corrected by management was not material to the financial statements taken as a whole.

-Owner Transit Express, Inc. Page 3 April 15, 2016
+Owner Transit Express, Inc. Page 3 March 28, 2017